 5. How can the reorder point model benefit inventory control?

-The reorder point model determines the inventory level at which a new order should be placed to avoid stockouts, ensuring a smooth flow of goods and minimizing disruption in operations.
+The reorder point model determines the inventory level at which a new order should be placed to avoid stockouts, making sure of a smooth flow of goods and minimizing disruption in operations.

 6. What are some common challenges addressed by inventory control models in operations research?